cocos/cocos-docs/en/editor/publish/publish-huawei-ohos.md

 2. Prepare the signature file.
 For the method of obtaining the signature file, please refer to the contents of the **Signature File** section below.

 3. Configure the signature file.
-Click **File -> Project Structure** in the DevEco Studio menu bar, then select **Modules -> entry -> Signing Config** and configure the signature information.
+Click **File -> Project Structure** in the DevEco Studio menu bar, then select **Modules -> entry -> Signing Configs** and configure the signature information.
 For details, please refer to the [Configure Signature Information](https://developer.harmonyos.com/en/docs/documentation/doc-guides/ide_debug_device-0000001053822404#EN-US_TOPIC_0000001154985555__section19238119191816) documentation.

     ![sign configs](./publish-huawei-ohos/sign-configs-debug.png)